 The cornea is the clear, outer, and frontal layer of your eye.
 Its dome shape helps sharpen your eyesight by focusing light at the back of your eye onto the retina.
 This is to ensure the light can be sent through the optic nerve to be processed as a picture by your brain.

 Our team of specialists offer reliable corneal transplants and treatments in areas such as Ann Arbor, Adrian, Toledo, Jackson, and Battle Creek.
 In addition, our doctors provide other treatments for various types of vision conditions such as presbyopia, macular degeneration, and glaucoma.
-Give our staff of ophthalmologists a call by phone at (877) 852-8463 to schedule an appointment and receive a cornea treatment.
+Give our staff of ophthalmologists a call by phone at (877) 852-8463 to request an appointment and receive a cornea treatment.
 Our doctors will take meticulous care of your eyes.
 We want to be sure you see the world in full vibrancy.

 Layers of the Cornea